LabMobi/react-native-project-creator/README.md

 # React Native Template

-This project aims to be a strong foundation for React Native applications.
-It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development with TypeScript.
+The purpose of this project is to serve as a solid template for React Native applications.
+It provides clear structure, fundamental dependencies, and boilerplate to kick-start development with TypeScript.

 ## Requirements